shumy/chala-sdk/README.md

-# chala-sdk
-Blockchain SDK for Kotlin with Hibernate Integration
+# Blockchain SDK for Kotlin with Hibernate Integration (experimental)